Taking Courses Over the Summer

 Changing a General Education Requirement

 If a class is approved to fulfill two General Education Requirements and you want to change the requirement that the class fulfills, complete a Best Fit form.
-Please turn it in to Student Records in 140 Thackeray Hall in person or by email.
+Please e-mail the completed form to Student Records.

 Taking More than 18 Credits per Term